 Buck also offers limited run variations of their normal production knives in higher end materials, some are even done in exotic materials.
 Some of these runs are only available in a specific year, and some are even done as a small one time run.

-The great thing about Buck Knives is that collectible knives can be obtained by collectors of every budget.
-Great collectors’ pieces can be obtained for under a hundred dollars or as much as a few hundred dollars.
+The great thing about Buck Knives is that collectable knives can be obtained by collectors of every budget.
+Great collectors’ pieces can be obtained for under $100, or as much as a few hundred dollars.

 Either way you go, Buck Knives is a great entry point into the world of knife collecting.

 Spyderco is perhaps one of the largest and most well-known knife manufacturers on the planet.

 The popularity of these knives has made older discontinued models highly sought after by many collectors, often being sold for well above the original price of the knife.

 Spyderco Knives is also the undisputed king of sprint runs and dealer exclusives.

 Sprint Runs and dealer exclusive models are similar to their regular production counterparts, however they are made from different, and sometimes more exotic, materials.

 Some of the common differences are handle scale colors, as well as different blade steels and coatings.